ceilfors/notes/notes/Test_application_and_infrastructure_as_a_whole.md

 [[Cloud sandbox]] allows you to test your application and infrastructure as a whole stack, altogether.
 That means, if there’s a system behaviour that you’d like to assert, you’ll be able to test it before you push changes to mainline.

 Even though you can achieve a similar test coverage with [[Fake Sandbox]], there is a risk of “but it works on my machine” — where integration doesn’t work in the cloud.
-It’s difficult to fake the cloud services well because [[You can’t fake unstable system]].
+It’s difficult to fake the cloud services well because [[Can we fake unstable system?]].
 This late integration issue introduces a slow feedback cycle as you’ll only discover problems further in your deployment pipeline.

 ## Backlinks
 * [[§Serverless]]